Chart Color Schemes

 Virginia has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Virginia's population was approximately 3,625 as of Aug 2025.
-This figure reflects an increase of 428 people since the 2021 Census, which reported a population of 3,197 people.
-The change is inferred from the estimated resident population of 3,598 from the ABS as of June 2024 and an additional 41 validated new addresses since the Census date.
-This equates to a density ratio of 66 persons per square kilometer.
-Virginia's growth rate of 13.4% since the 2021 census exceeded the national average of 8.6%.
+Virginia's population was approximately 3,630 as of November 2025.
+This figure represents an increase of 433 people (13.5%) since the 2021 Census, which reported a population of 3,197 people.
+The change is inferred from the estimated resident population of 3,598 from the ABS as of June 2024 and an additional 43 validated new addresses since the Census date.
+This level of population equates to a density ratio of 66 persons per square kilometer.
+Virginia's growth rate of 13.5% since the 2021 census exceeded the national average of 8.9%.
 Population growth was primarily driven by natural growth, contributing approximately 40.7% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Demographic trends forecast a significant population increase in top quartile statistical areas across the nation.
-The area is expected to grow by 947 persons to 2041, recording a gain of 25.4% over the 17 years.
+For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with Virginia expected to increase by 947 persons to 2041, reflecting an overall increase of 25.2% over the 17 years.

 Frequently Asked Questions - Population